EuroPython 2025

 In this talk, we will address these challenges by exploring Python-specific caching strategies and the decision-making process behind transitioning from local in-memory caching to external solutions.
 We will focus on optimizing applications without over-complicating things.

 Starting with a quick introduction on caching fundamentals, we will dive into simple Pythonic ways to leverage local in-memory caching with functools.lru_cache, cachetools, and joblib, and explore how cache warming, expiry, and cache invalidation can really improve performance.
 After comparing multiple caching strategies, we will discuss external caching and when it’s time to use it.
-Through a live demo, we’ll see how to set up Redis and integrate it into a Python app to scale up our caching strategy effectively.
+We’ll see how to set up Redis and integrate it into a Python app to scale up our caching strategy effectively.

 Through this talk attendees will: